tahoma2d/tahoma2d_docs/source/interface_overview.rst

 |UI_rooms|

 Available rooms are listed on the far right of the menu bar.
-Each of them always displays the content of the current scene.
+Each room always displays the contents of the current scene.

 Rooms can be named and their order can be rearranged.
 New rooms can be added and existing rooms can be deleted.
-When a room is added it is empty; to configure it, panes can be added one by one (see below).
+When a room is added it is empty; to configure it, windows can be added one by one (see below).

 .. tip:: **To enter a room:**